Curtis Edwards: Notts County

+On 3 September 2025, he departed the club after the mutual termination of his contract.

-Career Statistics
+Career statistics

 Personal life

 Edwards has a brother, Kieran, who is a former England youth international footballer, and were teammates during Curtis' time at Thornaby.
 His father, Paul, was the club's assistant manager and eventually as a Manager of Thornaby during Curtis' time as well.
 He also has two sisters.
 During his early football career, he worked on a construction sites with his father.
 Edwards was even about to start a two-year apprenticeship in construction just before joining Ytterhogdals IK.

 In August 2013, Edwards was fined a total of £470 for driving a car without a license after becoming involved in a car accident.
 Since moving to Sweden, Edwards began taking lessons to learn the Swedish language and has settled down in the country, with his Swedish girlfriend.